samuelard7/samuelard7/README.md

 Engineer
 --------

 I love programming and Data Science.
-I have a passion for full-stack development and Android development.
+I have a passion for full-stack development and Generative AI.
 I am exploring all the different skill sets every day.

 * 🌍  I'm based in New Delhi
 * ✉️  You can contact me at [samuelrichard214@gmail.com](mailto:samuelrichard214@gmail.com)